ULuIQ12/Kiraproto/README.md

 Live version here : https://www.ulucode.com/fanart/kiraproto/

-The question was whether or not taking the project in 3D for shadows was worthwhile.
+The question was wether or not taking the project in 3D for shadows was worthwhile.
 I'd say it depend for the shadows.
 But I think it's extremely worthwhile for the rest : easy lighting, composition, realtime rendering, etc.

 Might be a bit advanced if you're just starting with 3D concepts, but I tried to comment and be readable